Rational Models for Inflation-Linked Derivatives: Construction of the exponential-rational class

 \section{Construction of the exponential-rational class}

-Our next goal is to derive explicit price formulae for financial derivatives based on the ZC and the YoY swap rates and, for the so-called limited price-index (LPI) swap.
+Our next goal is to derive explicit price formulae for financial derivatives based on the ZC and the YoY swap rates, and for the so-called limited price-index (LPI) swap.
 For its flexibility, tractability and good calibration properties, we choose to work with a sub-class among the rational pricing kernel systems, namely the exponential-rational pricing kernels.
-We next construct this class.
+We next construct this class. \begin{Definition}[Exponential-rational pricing kernels] Assume an RPKS and let $(X_t)_{0\leq t}$ be a d-dimensional stochastic process.
+Assume that $(A^{\suptext{R}}_t)_{0\leq t}$ and $(A^{\suptext{S}}_t)_{0\leq t}$ in Definition~\ref{RIExModelCons} are on the form $A^{\suptext{R}}_t=\exp(\innerp {w_{\subtext{R}}}{X_t})$ and $A^{\suptext{S}}_t= \exp(\innerp{w_{\subtext{S}}}{X_t})$.
+We call this class the exponential-rational pricing kernel models.
+If $(X_t)$ is an additive process, we call this class the additive exponential-rational pricing kernel models. \end{Definition} Remember that an RPKS requires that $(A_t^{\suptext{R}})$ and $(A_t^{\suptext{S}})$ are martingales, that $(A_t^RA_t^S)$ has finite expectation for all $t\geq 0$ and that $A_0^{\suptext{S}}=A_0^{\suptext{R}}=1$, it is implicit that $w_{\subtext{R}},w_{\subtext{S}}$ and $(X_t)$ in Definition~\ref{RIDefERPK} are chosen such that this is satisfied. \begin{Definition}[Additive process] Let $(X_t)_{0\leq t }$ be a d-dimensional stochastic process.
+Following \citep[Definition 1.6]{Sato1999}, we say $(X_t)$ is additive if it has a.s. {\cadlag} paths, $X_0=0$, and \begin{enumerate} \item Independent increments: for any $n\geq 1$, $0\leq t_0 < t_1 < \dots<t_{n-1} < t_n$, the random variables $X_{t_0}, X_{t_1}- X_{t_0},\dots, X_{t_n}-X_{t_{n-1}}$ are independent, \item Stochastic continuity: for any $t\geq 0$ and $\epsilon >0 $, $\lim_{s \to t } \M ( \abs{ X_t - X_s} > \epsilon ) =0$. \end{enumerate} \end{Definition} In the remainder of the paper, the derivations will be based on exponential-rational pricing kernel models.
+The additive exponential-rational pricing kernel models will be given particular attention, so we now recall some facts about additive processes and provide some examples.
+The independent increments property gives a {\Levy}-{Khintchine} representation